Mining for success in Europe

 Grand opening of Carbon6

 Walas now owns and operates the sprawling 500,000 sq.ft complex, fully re-purposed for arts and culture, start-up companies and social enterprises.
 A total of 1200 people are currently employed in the building.
 It is on its way to being carbon neutral.
 The financial situation completely turned around.

-The complex is now home to the largest creative cluster in Holland,including the region’s largest pop music school and artists in painting, glassworks and digital media.
+The complex is now home to the largest creative cluster in the Netherlands, including the region’s largest pop music school and artists in painting, glassworks and digital media.
 The community has developed many successful initiatives, including the very popular Treats gifts, which helps community members expand their business through beautifully curated gift packages.

 The Dutch National Mining Museum, also located at Carbon6, honours the proud history of the region.
 This museum is located in an 1897 mineshaft building, classified as one of UNESCO’s top-100 monuments.

-For more information, or to schedule a visit, please visit our website.
+For more information regarding Carbon6, or to schedule a visit, please contact us.